 How are schools selected to be Title I?

 The percentage of free-lunch students determines the poverty level which determines whether or not a school is eligible to receive the added resources of Title I funding.

 Which Salem School District schools receive Title I funds?

 Soule and Lancaster Schools qualify for Title I funds.

 How are students selected to receive Title I Services?

-Students who are below grade-level in reading or math are identified through teacher referral and a review of data from the administration of assessments used regularly throughout the District: K-5 is the Benchmark Assessment System, iReady Diagnostic Assessment and Smarter Balanced Assessment.
+Students who are below grade level in reading are identified through teacher referral and a review of data from the administration of assessments used regularly throughout the District:

 How is Title I Funding used in Salem’s Schools?